Moksh45/awesome-dev-tools/README.md

 - [Jira](https://www.atlassian.com/software/jira): A proprietary issue tracking, bug tracking, and project management tool developed by Atlassian.
 Used by agile teams to plan, track, and release software.
 Available on the cloud and on-premise.
 - [Asana](https://asana.com/): A web and mobile application designed to help teams organize, track, and manage their work.
 Available on the web and on mobile devices.
 - [Trello](https://trello.com/): A web-based project management tool that allows users to create boards, lists, and cards to organize and prioritize their work.
 Available on the web and on mobile devices.

+#### Tool Discovery

+- [DevToolLab](https://devtoollab.com) - A comprehensive platform that helps developers discover and explore the best tools for their development workflow.
+Features tools across various categories with user reviews and recommendations.

 ### Front-end